chef/bento/README.md

 Bento is a project that encapsulates [Packer](http://packer.io) templates for building [Vagrant](http://vagrantup.com) baseboxes.
-We use these boxes internally at Chef Software, Inc. for testing Hosted Enterprise Chef, Private Enterprise Chef and our open source [cookbooks](https://supermarket.getchef.com/users/chef) via [test-kitchen](http://kitchen.ci/).
+We use these boxes internally at Chef Software, Inc. for testing Hosted Chef, Chef Server and our open source [cookbooks](https://supermarket.chef.io/users/chef) via [test-kitchen](http://kitchen.ci/).

 This project is managed by the CHEF Release Engineering team.
 For more information on the Release Engineering team's contribution, triage, and release process, please consult the [CHEF Release Engineering OSS Management Guide](https://docs.google.com/a/opscode.com/document/d/1oJB0vZb_3bl7_ZU2YMDBkMFdL-EWplW1BJv_FXTUOzg/edit).